aasgit/lede-userpkgs/README.md

 ## LICENSE

-This script is Free Software, it's licensed under the GPLv2 and has ABSOLUTELY NO WARRANTY You can find and read the complete version of the GPLv2 [here.](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

-A LICENSE file containing a verbatim copy of the GPLv2 is included in this package.
+This script is Free Software, it's licensed under the GPLv2 and has ABSOLUTELY NO WARRANTY.
+You can find and read the complete version of the GPLv2 [here.](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) A LICENSE file containing a verbatim copy of the GPLv2 is included in this package.

 ## FAQ